They may not be as well-known as some of Scotland's famous fortresses, but these fairytale castles are nothing short of enchanting.

 10. Castle Fraser

-Movie buffs might recognize Castle Fraser from The Queen (2006), starring Helen Mirren (it appeared as a backdrop), but this baronial five-storey tower house in Inverurie, Aberdeenshire, is one of the grandest, most romantic-looking castles in the country.
+Movie buffs might recognise Castle Fraser from The Queen (2006), starring Helen Mirren (it appeared as a backdrop), but this baronial five-storey tower house in Inverurie, Aberdeenshire, is one of the grandest, most romantic-looking castles in the country.
 Venture through the castle and up to the round tower and admire panoramic views of the gardens and estate beyond.
 Legend has it that a princess was murdered in the Green Room, that she still walks the castle at night, and unexplained ghostly piano music has been heard.
 Do you still dare to visit?

 11. Caerlaverock Castle

 Imagine a castle in the shape of a triangle, with imposing sandstone walls and a tower or two at each corner.
 Along with its atmospheric green moat and setting within a nature reserve, these features rank the spellbinding Caerlaverock Castle near Glencaple in Dumfries & Galloway among the most powerful-looking castles in the world and give it a story-book quality.
 There's simply no other castle in the world like it!
+The castle remains closed but you can still wander around the castle grounds, browse in the shop and access toilet facilities.

 12. The Black Watch Castle & Museum